silexlabs/Silex-v2-prototype2/readme.txt

   * split Silex::new into smaller methods
 * opa-like lib
 * in Silex.hx, add the style sheet in a style tag directly in the html page
+* builder classes should not be in silex.js